awslabs/aws-security-analytics-bootstrap/AWSSecurityAnalyticsBootstrap/amazon_security_lake_queries/ocsf/amazon_security_lake_queries_all.md

 ```

 ### CLOUDTRAIL PARTITION TESTS
-> **NOTE:** if there are no partition constraints (accountid, region, or eventhour) then by default ALL data will be scanned this could lead to costly query, always consider using at least one partition constraint.
+> **NOTE:** if there are no partition constraints (accountid, region, or eventday) then by default ALL data will be scanned this could lead to costly query, always consider using at least one partition constraint.
 >
-> Note that this is the case even if you have other constraints in a query (e.g. sourceipaddress = '192.0.2.1'), only constraints using partition fields (eventhour, region, accountid) will limit the amount of data scanned.
+> Note that this is the case even if you have other constraints in a query (e.g. sourceipaddress = '192.0.2.1'), only constraints using partition fields (eventday, region, accountid) will limit the amount of data scanned.

 **Query:** Preview first 10 rows with all fields, limited to a single account
 ```